Robust inference with knockoffs: Robust inference with knockoffs

 \subsection{Approximate model-X knockoffs and pairwise exchangeability}

 Now we will work towards constructing a version of this method when the true distribution $\PX$ of the feature vector $X$ is not known exactly.
 Here, we need to relax the pairwise exchangeability assumption, since choosing a useful mechanism $\Pt$ that satisfies this condition would generally require a very detailed knowledge of $\PX$, which is typically not available.
-This section builds towards \defref{exch_Qj} in two steps.
+This section builds towards a definition of pairwise exchangeability with respect to an approximate estimate of $\PX$, in two steps.